WillBoard/WillBoard/README.md

 > Less repeat - More unique

-WillBoard is open source anonymous forum engine with few main assumptions:
+WillBoard is an open source anonymous forum engine with a few main assumptions:
-- Possibility to read and write posts without JavaScript
+- Ability to read and write posts without JavaScript
 - Using only HTTP protocol (without WebSockets)

 ## Requirements